 The only two stations with transmitters out there are WTEM (“ESPN 980”) and WSPZ, both sports stations (on 980 and 570 respectively) and owned by Red Zebra Broadcasting (in which the main stakeholders are also those of the Washington Redskins).
 (Here are aerial views, via Bing, of the WTEM and WSPZ sites.)

 Of those, WSPZ’s site looks like it has more room.
 It’s in Germantown, about 22 miles from downtown Washington, more than twice the distance from downtown Washington as WMAL’s current site.
-I suspect the signal patterns could be “tightened” to concentrate energy toward Washington, though, and that might help.
+I suspect the signal patterns will be “tightened” to concentrate energy toward Washington, though, and that might help.
 But ground conductivity — which matters hugely for AM signals — is poor in Maryland and Virginia, which is one reason AM stations there tend to suck in the ratings.
 (For evidence of how much ground conductivity matters, compare three AM stations, all 5,000 watts, and all on 570am: WSPZ in Washington, WNAX in Yankton, South Dakota and KLIF in Dallas.
 The latter two cover enormous territories, while WSPZ basically covers the District and bits of adjacent Maryland and Virginia.
 Ground conductivity in the middle of the country is about 15x better than the area served by WSPZ.)

 In fact WSPZ is way out of town today because its owners a few years back did exactly what Cumulus is doing with WMAL today: they sold the land out from under the towers.
 This topo map shows where the WSPZ towers used to be, when it was still WGMS: a site in Potomac, across the Beltway about three miles from WMAL’s site.
 Believe me, the old signal from the old site covered the metro a helluva lot better than the new signal from the new site.
 Expect the same results if WMAL moves there.